debsouryadatta/youtubetoblogs/README.md

 ## Features

 - **YouTube to Guided Blogs**: Transform YouTube videos into detailed, structured blog posts
-- **Versatile Video Support**: Enhanced blog creation from various video types and content styles
+- **Versatile Video Support**: Enhanced blog creation from various video types including YouTube Shorts
-- **PDF Export**: Easily export your generated blog posts as PDF files
+- **Export Options**: Export your generated blog posts as PDF files or markdown files with code wrap support
 - **Local Storage**: All data saved locally, ensuring privacy with no server sharing or login required
 - **Interactive Chat**: Engage with your blog content through a chat interface, with a convenient clear chat feature
 - **AI-Powered Conversion**: Intelligent subtitle extraction and content formatting
 - **Responsive Design**: Seamless experience across desktop and mobile devices
+- **Data Management**: Import and export your data from and to the localStorage as JSON files
+- **Categorized Posts**: Organize your blog posts with categories in the post gallery
+- **Customization**: Change fonts to match your preferred reading style
+- **Enhanced Security**: Implemented Arcjet Rate Limiting for improved security

 ### Built With